dmnmsc/kraiser/README.md

 # 🚀 kraiser - KDE Application Launcher & Activator

-### 🧠 Launch an application if it's not running, or bring it to the foreground if it already is
+### 🧠 Launch an app if it’s not running, or bring it to the front if it is

-**kraiser** is a lightweight and efficient Bash script tailored for KDE Plasma users who want snappy control over their applications.
-It intelligently checks whether an app is already running—if not, it launches it; if yes, it brings the existing window to the front, saving you clicks and time.
+**kraiser** is a Bash script for KDE Plasma that opens an app if it’s not running—or brings it to the foreground if it is.
+No more extra clicks, wasted time, or window clutter.

-Perfect for streamlining workflows, kraiser supports multiple app types (standard, Electron, PWA, etc.) and is easily configurable via a simple `apps.conf` file.
+Built to streamline your workflow, kraiser supports a wide range of app types: standard desktop apps, Electron-based tools, PWAs (via Firefox or Chromium), and more.
+Configuration is simple and flexible through a single `apps.conf` file.

-Instead of cycling endlessly through windows with Alt+Tab, you can jump straight to your desired app using a custom keyboard shortcut—cleaner, faster, and more focused.
+Forget cycling endlessly through windows with Alt+Tab.
+With kraiser, you can jump straight to the app you need using a custom keyboard shortcut.
+Cleaner, faster, and more focused.

+**Just Run or Raise.**

 ## 🧩 Key Features

-- **Intelligent Application Management**: Identifies if an application is active and brings it to the foreground, or starts it if it's not.
+- 🖥️ **Run or Raise**: Opens an app if it’s not running—or brings it to the front if it is
-- **Rapid Activation**: Utilizes an in-memory RAM cache (`/dev/shm`) for near-instantaneous activation of already open windows.
+- ⚡ **Fast Activation**: Uses in-memory RAM cache (`/dev/shm`) for near-instant response
-- **Versatile Support**: Works with virtually any application or window you want to manage, including:
+- 🧩 **Versatile Support**: Works with desktop apps, Electron tools, PWAs, and more
-  - Traditional desktop applications (e.g., Konsole).
-  - Electron applications (e.g., Discord).
-  - PWAs (Progressive Web Apps) and browser-based tools.
+- ⚙️ **Simple Configuration**: Manage apps easily via a single `apps.conf` file
-- **Optimized for KDE Plasma**: Designed to work optimally within the KDE desktop environment, leveraging `kdotool`.
+- 🪟 **KDE-Optimized**: Built for KDE Plasma, leveraging `kdotool`
+- ⌨️ **Keyboard-Friendly**: Integrates seamlessly with custom shortcuts

 ## 🖥️ Desktop Compatibility